PdxCodeGuild/Full-Stack-Day-Class/notes/webappoverview.md

 ## Database
 This is where your data is persistently stored.
-It is another program that has a very generic interface that lets you save and fetch data.
+It is another program that has a very generic interface (SQL language) that lets you save and fetch data.

+We're gonna be focusing on **SQL databases**.
+SQL stands for **structured query language**.
+It is a text-based interface for other programs to select and send and recieve data.

 You don't write this part.
 E.g. [PostgreSQL](http://www.postgresql.org).